-- Write down everything you do that day—by the minute—on a single sheet of paper.
-(If you spent three minutes eating a muffin and 17 minutes watching a pigeon outside, write it down.)
+- Write down everything you do that day—by the minute—on a single sheet of paper (If you spend 3 minutes eating a muffin and 17 minutes watching a pigeon outside, write it down.)

-- Fax me a copy of that minute-by-minute breakdown and let’s chat.
+- Email me a copy of that minute-by-minute breakdown and let’s chat.

 I’ve worked with hundreds of CEOs from all across the globe, and you know what they all have in common when they complete this exercise?
 On their busiest days at the office, they are spending as much as 50 percent of their day on email!